Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Contraindications

-The instruction prohibits the use of Prednisolone in the following cases:
+The instructions prohibit the use of Prednisolone in the following cases:

 • peptic ulcer of the stomach and duodenum;